 And before starting let’s highlight the difference between “showy dominance” –McGregor style for example- and quiet dominance, the Godfather style.

-The showy form of dominance is brash, loud and with hints to physical aggression -or actual physical aggression-.
+The showy form of dominance is brash, loud, and with hints of physical aggression -or actual physical aggression-.

 The calmer way of showing dominance is more often associated with people who’ve been at the top for a while.
 Aside from natural temperament, it comes from 4 traits: